Dollar in Colombia at historical highs

 “The increase is due to the appreciation of the dollar globally due to fears of an economic recession.
 The falls in the stock markets in the world have been very strong, the interest rates in the different countries have been increasing, it was expected that the May inflation in the United States would be lower and it was not, so let’s say that there is a pessimistic sentiment in global markets”, assured Andrés Langebaek, director of Economic Studies at Grupo Bolívar.

 “The currency responds to flows of supply and demand.
-If you want to leave the country, buy dollars; if you want to come to Colombia, buy pesos; and if investment or dollars are not arriving, It is not only because Petro is to blame, it is that the conditions that exist today in Colombia do not give clarity about what can happen with a tax reform, on mine and energy policy and so on.
+If you want to leave the country, buy dollars; if you want to come to Colombia, buy pesos; and if investment or dollars are not arriving, It is not only because Petro is to blame, it is that the conditions that exist today in Colombia do not give clarity regarding what can happen with a tax reform, on mine and energy policy and so on.
 People are afraid of Petro and there is so much internal and external nervousness,” said Andrés Moreno, a stock market analyst.

 What products will rise in price with the rise of the dollar?

-Regardless of the external and internal shocks that hit the price of the dollar in Colombia, the reality is that this increase in the US currency will affect the pockets of Colombians, although the effect will not be immediate, but will take a few months to develop. be reflected, even more so when analysts predict that the dollar will continue to rise until the end of July when the United States Federal Reserve increases its interest rates again by 75 percentage points.
+Regardless of the external and internal shocks that hit the price of the dollar in Colombia, the reality is that this increase in the US currency will affect the pockets of Colombians, although the effect will not be immediate, but will take a few months to develop. be reflected, even more so when analysts predict that the dollar will continue to rise until the end of July when the United States Federal Reserve increases its interest rates once more by 75 percentage points.

 1. Imported products such as corn, wheat, soybean cake, cane sugar